species

 Fear Aggressive

 When any animal is pushed into a situation that causes fear, it will go into a fight or flight.
 When your dog does not have the option to run, it has no choice but to fight (bite).
-This is very scary because dogs can skip steps in the aggression cycle, and bite without any warning.
+This becomes scary because dogs can skip steps in the aggression cycle, and bite without warning.
 If your dog shows signs of fear aggression by running to a corner and barking/growling, it is a sign that they are scared and it needs to be addressed.

 Please do not give up on your dog!
 There are many humane steps we can take to build your relationship with your dog.
 Contact us and let’s discuss.